DragonSenses/Algorithms/LeetCode/53-maximum-subarray/problem.md

    - Call the auxiliary function with the entire input array (`left = 0`, `right = length - 1`).
    - This is our final answer, so return it.

+## **Implementation**

+Given the algorithm, our implementation should follow these steps:

+1. **Midpoint Element**: Start with the element at the midpoint, `nums[mid]`.
+2. **Left Sum**: Calculate the maximum sum of the subarray that ends at the midpoint by iterating from the midpoint to the left.
+3. **Right Sum**: Calculate the maximum sum of the subarray that starts at the midpoint by iterating from the midpoint to the right.
+4. **Combine**: The `maxCrossingSum` is the sum of the midpoint element, the maximum left sum, and the maximum right sum.

+#### Note: maxCrossingSum

+The name `maxCrossingSum` comes from the concept of finding the maximum sum of a subarray that crosses the midpoint in the divide and conquer approach.
+Here's a bit more detail:

+- **Divide and Conquer**: This algorithm splits the array into two halves, recursively finds the maximum subarray sum in each half, and then combines the results.
+- **Crossing Sum**: When combining the results, we need to consider subarrays that span both halves.
+The `maxCrossingSum` specifically refers to the maximum sum of such a subarray that crosses the midpoint.

+The term "crossing" is used because this sum includes elements from both the left and right halves of the array, crossing over the midpoint.
+This is essential to ensure that we don't miss any potential maximum subarray that spans the midpoint.